back search

 Steps to Self-Examine Your Stomach for Early Pregnancy

 The right way to check pregnancy by examining your stomach includes locating the hard, developing uterus.
-This is done as follows:
+So, if you want to know how to feel your uterus in early pregnancy, you can follow these steps:

 • Empty your bladder fully before you begin.